ArenKDesai/Aren-s-Notes/botany.md

 One group is the **Streptophyte Green Algae**.
 This is order Charales, they're multicellular, they form simple tissues, they have cellulose cell walls with plasmodesmata, and they produce zygotes.

 #### CLAW Hypothesis
-There's a hypothesis that phytoplankton exerts a negative feedback loop on the
+There's a hypothesis that phytoplankton exerts a negative feedback loop on the Earth's cloud cover, stabilizing the Earth's temperature.